kivudesign/wepesi-NiceAdmin/README.md

 ## Installation
 The installation of the application does not require somuch thing;
 - In you are familliar with `composer` to install :
-You can find project directly on packagest on : [Wepesi Nice-Admin](https://packagist.org/packages/wepesi/niceadmin)
+You can find project directly on packagest on : [https://packagist.org/packages/wepesi/wepesi](https://packagist.org/packages/wepesi/niceadmin)
 ```shell
  composer create-project wepesi/niceadmin
 ```